 However, as noted in Section 2.2, the AER's 2015 determination for Endeavour Energy was set aside by the Australian Competition Tribunal in February 2016.
-The AER is in the process of preparing a remade determination.
+The AER remade its final determination on 20 September 2018.

 Nevertheless, as part of the enforceable undertaking with the AER dated May 2016, Endeavour Energy undertook to comply with the AER's constituent decision on the EBSS in the original 2015 determination for 2016-17.
 This confirms that EBSS allowances or penalties will accrue to the 2019-24 regulatory control period.